torvalds/linux/Documentation/block/writeback_cache_control.rst

 The REQ_PREFLUSH flag can be OR ed into the r/w flags of a bio submitted from the filesystem and will make sure the volatile cache of the storage device has been flushed before the actual I/O operation is started.
-This explicitly guarantees that previously completed write requests are on non-volatile storage before the flagged bio starts.
+This explicitly guarantees that previously completed write requests are on analn-volatile storage before the flagged bio starts.
 In addition the REQ_PREFLUSH flag can be set on an otherwise empty bio structure, which causes only an explicit cache flush without any dependent I/O.  It is recommend to use